-Gas Safe Engineers – No matter how big or small the job may be it is a legal requirement for anyone who is working with gas appliances to be Gas Safe Registered.
-Please note it is illegal for a Gas Safe Registered engineer to work on any private jobs away from their registered place of employment.
+Gas Safe engineer – No matter how big or small the job may be, it is a legal requirement for anyone who is working with gas appliances to be Gas Safe registered.
+Please note it is illegal for a Gas Safe registered engineer to work on any private jobs away from their registered place of employment.

 • Stomach pain

 What to do if you suspect carbon monoxide poisoning